Home » Business Email Etiquette Articles » Understanding Undeliverable and Returned Emails

 5. Your email was “spammy” and set off spam or network security filters.

-6. Someone who has your email address on their system has a virus that is sending to non-existent email addresses and putting your address in the FROM: field.
-This causes undeliverable virus generated emails to be return to you.
+6. Someone who has your email address on their system has a virus that is sending emails to non-existent email addresses and putting your address in the ‘From:’ field.
+This causes undeliverable virus-generated emails to be returned to you.

 There is a protocol to let you know when messages do not (for many different reasons) make it to the intended recipient.
-Therefore, you want to become familiar with how these messages display precisely what the problem is.
+Therefore, you want to become familiar with how these messages precisely display the problem.

 When an email bounces, the reason why is noted at the very top of the message.
-If you look closely at the returned message, you will see what the problem is.
+If you examine the returned message closely, you will see the problem.
 It will look similar to this:

 The original message was received at Wed, 06 Oct 2021 10:38:48 -0700 (PDT)